xtheBADcoder/NeuralScape/README.md

 - Step 1: Enable the the following Plugins in your project - Python Editor Script Plugin, Python Foundation Packages, Editor Scripting Utilities, Geometry Script and Water.
 - Step 2: Install Google Gemini (pip Install google-genai) into your Unreal python environment.
 Watch video if you need help doing so... https://www.youtube.com/watch?v=Qt0AW08REKg&list=WL&index=1&ab_channel=MattLakeTA
 - Step 3: Go to https://aistudio.google.com/app/apikey and create and copy your own api key.
-- Step 4: Download and open the ScriptAI.py file from the repo.
-Add your api key into the line gemini_api_key = "YOUR-API-KEY" and then copy the script.
+- Step 4: Open the event graph within both Editor Utility Widgets and add your api key into the line gemini_api_key = "" within the python script.
-- Step 5: Download and add the AI_PCG.uasset file from the repo into your Unreal project.
-- Step 6: Open the AI_PCG Utility Widget in your project and go to the Event Graph.
-Paste your script into the Execute Python Script node.
 Compile and save.
 - Step 7: Now run the Widget, type a prompt and hit enter to submit it.
 # How it works:
-- Upon submitting a prompt the script searches through the assets in your project and picks and adds them dynamically into the level based on whatever your prompt was.
-Make sure your assets are appropriately named and make sure your prompts are as specific as possible for the script to work properly.
-The script supports adding Static Meshes and Niagara Systems.
-You can also control the size of the area affected by adding an environmental scale to your prompt.
+- Precision Mode
+Leverage the power of AI to generate detailed and structured scenes from a simple text prompt.
+This tool spawns a wide array of assets—including Static Meshes, Niagara VFX, and Blueprints—using a vast library of precise placement patterns.
+Go beyond simple spawning by procedurally configuring PCG graphs, water bodies, fog, and post-process settings for a fully realized environment, all within a user-defined area.
+Can also control parameter overrides for PCG Graphs,Blueprints,Niagara Systems, post-processing and fog.
+- Crazy Fun Mode
+Unleash creative chaos!
+This mode discovers all available assets in your project and empowers the AI to act as a wild environment artist.
+Feed it a prompt, and watch as it intelligently selects from your meshes, Blueprints, and VFX to build surprising scenes.
+The AI will even attempt to creatively configure parameters on your assets to match the theme, leading to unique, fun, and unpredictable results.
+- Best Practice
+Use PCG volumes for the bounding boxes(user defined areas)
 # Whats Possible:
 - Basic Shapes & Distributions:
 - circle: Assets placed in a circular formation.